ReliSA/Software-process-antipatterns-catalogue/catalogue/RoadToNowhere.md

-Road To Nowhere
+# Road To Nowhere

 ## Summary
 The project is not sufficiently planned.

 ## Symptoms
  - organisation does not have stated goals
- - no or not enough planning activities
+ - no or not enough planning activities or artifacts

 ## Related Anti-patterns
 | Anti-pattern  | Relation |